 Other completed project features include the lengthened concrete rail bridge above the San Elijo Lagoon, which also provided an opportunity to create a new pedestrian undercrossing, further enhancing coastal access.
 Additionally, at-grade rail crossing improvements were made at Chesterfield Drive in Encinitas.
 “The aim is to improve every area we touch,” says Welborn.

-“There are multiple S-curves along this section of I-5,” says Chip Picheloup, a Construction Manager with FSSW, a joint venture between Flatiron Construction, Skanska, and Stacey and Witbeck.
+“There are multiple S-curves along this section of I-5,” says Chip Picheloup, a Construction Manager with FSSW, a joint venture between Flatiron Construction, Skanska, and Stacy and Witbeck.
 The S-curves impacted the staging.
 Typically, notes Picheloup, teams prefer to do the south side first and then turn around.
 “We did the low side and then came around to do the high side.”

 To increase work zone awareness and motorist safety, the team piloted the use of orange striping on the lane lines of I-5.
 The orange lane striping is intended to alert the public about the construction zone they are driving through, encourage reduced speeds, and increased caution as well as making the lane lines more distinct.
 Orange lane striping in work zones is the same color as traffic cones, drums, and signs, which makes it easier for drivers to recognize the work zone and exercise caution.